Watch the Oct. 15, 2019, County Wide TV show about the Transit Implementation Plan

-How transportation projects are planned and completed
+How transportation projects get done

 Extensive planning is required.
 All transportation projects must comply with state and federal guidelines and regulations designed to protect public and environmental safety, and must follow established engineering practices.
 There are required specialized environmental studies and coordination with regulatory agencies; specialists in such fields as noise and air quality, archaeology, architectural history, biology, and land-use planning may be needed.
 Design and traffic engineering studies are conducted to identify the safest and lowest-cost alternatives.

 Funding.
-All of the projects will be funded by a temporary half-cent Transportation Privilege Tax, a sales tax, that took effect March 1, 2018.
+All of the projects are funded by a temporary half-cent Transportation Privilege Tax, a sales tax, that took effect March 1, 2018.
 Tax revenues, 60 percent of which will be paid by visitors, will be spent solely on transportation projects.
 The tax will expire as soon as improvements are completed or in 10 years, whichever comes first.

 - Jan.
 2018 - Transportation Master Plan final report - 14.4MB PDF